Taras Tarasenko

+Biography

+Born on July 26, 1980, in Bohuslav.
+His mother works in the field of secondary education, and his father was a deputy of the Bohuslav City Council.

+Taras Tarasenko graduated from the Law Faculty of the Kyiv National Economic University.

 Parliamentary activity

 Member of the Verkhovna Rada Committee on Human Rights, Deoccupation and Reintegration of the Temporarily Occupied Territories in Donetsk, Luhansk Oblasts and the Autonomous Republic of Crimea, Sevastopol, National Minorities and International Relations, Chairman of the Subcommittee on Human Rights.

 Member of the Ukrainian part of the Interparliamentary Assembly of the Verkhovna Rada of Ukraine, the Seimas of the Lithuania and the Seimas and the Senate of Poland.

 Co-chair of the group for inter-parliamentary relations with Latvia.

 Member of the group for inter-parliamentary relations with South Africa, Italy, Poland, and Canada.

 Tarasenkno, along with three other deputies, is the author of a bill on judicial reform - 3711-2, which, according to the media, "actually opposes changes in this branch of government."